michaelstiefel/Capstone_ECB_Tweets/README.md

 - What are the topics discussed by users on Twitter and how do they change over time?

 ## Metrics

+This analysis will mainly focus on two metrics:

+- The daily number of tweets as a proxy for importance: More tweets mean that there is more discussion about the ECB on this particular day
+- The compound sentiment (provided by VaderSentiment, a sentiment analysis tool for social media, see link below).
+In short, a positive / negative score is associated to each word in the tweet.
+The compound sentiment is the sum of all words in a tweet and then normalized to be between 0 and 1.

 ## Data